-Throughout the duration of hostilities, Parties to the conflict shall endeavour, with the cooperation of the neutral Powers concerned, to make arrangements for the accommodation in neutral countries of the sick and wounded prisoners of war referred to in the second paragraph of the following Article.
-They may, in addition, conclude agreements with a view to the direct
+Throughout the duration of hostilities, Parties to the conflict shall endeavour, with the co-operation of the neutral Powers concerned, to make arrangements for the accommodation in neutral countries of the sick and wounded prisoners of war referred to in the second paragraph of the following Article.
+They may, in addition, conclude agreements with a view to the direct repatriation or intern-under the first paragraph of this Article, may be repatriated against his will during hostilities.

 No sick or injured prisoner of war who is eligible for repatriation under the first paragraph of this Article, may be repatriated against his will during hostilities.
 The following shall be repatriated direct:

-- (1) Incurably wounded and sick whose mental or physical fitness seems to have been gravely diminished. - (2) Wounded and sick who, according to medical opinion, are not likely to recover within one year, whose condition requires treatment and whose mental or physical fitness seems to have been gravely diminished. - (3) Wounded and sick who have recovered, but whose mental or physical fitness seems to have been gravely and permanently diminished.
+- incurably wounded and sick whose mental or physical fitness seems to have been gravely diminished. - (2) wounded and sick who, according to medical opinion, are not likely to recover within one year, whose condition requires treatment and whose mental or physical fitness seems to have been gravely diminished. - (3) wounded and sick who have recovered, but whose mental or physical fitness seems to have been gravely and permanently diminished.